nerdegutt/securetest/README.md

 Browse to `https://secure.example.dev:3005/`

+## TL;DR

-Any modern browser will _not_ allow https pages to fetch _non secure_ XHR content, even if CORS settings allow it.
-XHR fetched content from non secure sources kind is considered [blockable content](https://w3c.github.io/webappsec-mixed-content/#category-blockable).
+Modern browsers will **not** allow https pages to fetch **non secure** XHR content, even if CORS settings allow it.
+XHR fetched content from non secure sources is considered [blockable content](https://w3c.github.io/webappsec-mixed-content/#category-blockable).

-To avoid the majority of web sites to break completely, browsers allow https pages to fetch less risky content as per [optionally blockable content](https://w3c.github.io/webappsec-mixed-content/#category-optionally-blockable).
+To avoid the majority of web sites to break completely when going https, browsers allow https pages to fetch less risky content as described in [optionally blockable content](https://w3c.github.io/webappsec-mixed-content/#category-optionally-blockable).